 Our ethnicity data highlights that:

-Ensure diverse representation in our peer review processes and advisory bodies
+Ensuring diverse representation in our peer review processes and advisory bodies

-To achieve this, we are encouraging self-nominations to the EPSRC Peer Review College from all our researchers, but particularly from ethnic minority colleagues.
+To achieve this, we are encouraging self-nominations to the EPSRC Peer Review College from all our researchers, but particularly from minority ethnic colleagues.
 Applicants are assessed on their relevant experience and portfolio expertise in the normal way.

 Find out how to join the EPSRC Peer Review College.